docusign/code-examples-powershell/README.md

 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 3 as it was automatically performed for you.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-powershell repository.
-1. In File Explorer, open your Quickstart folder or your code-examples-powershell folder.
+1. In your command-line environment, switch to the folder:
+   `cd <Quickstart folder>` or `cd code-examples-powershell`
 1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file config/settings.example.json and save the copy as config/settings.json.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions** > **Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in settings.json as your `INTEGRATION_KEY_AUTH_CODE`.
    1. Generate a secret key, if you don’t already have one.
 Under **Authentication**, select **+ ADD SECRET KEY**.
 Copy the secret key and save it in settings.json as your `SECRET_KEY`.